Site map

 PLACES

-I don't have a job and no real money, so all the travelling I do is completely banked by my parents.
-For that reason, I don't get much voice when it comes to decide the itinerary, so it always ends up being pretty standard; no offbeat destinations or anything like that, although we did visit the Smalls Jazz Club.
+I don't have a job and no money, so all the travelling I do is completely banked by my parents.
+I don't get much voice when it comes to decide the itinerary for this reason, so it always ends up being pretty standard; no offbeat destinations or anything like that, although we did visit the Smalls Jazz Club.

-Central Park was the highlight of the trip for me, I got to see plenty of temperate species of plants and a few animals here and there, notably squirrels, mice and raccoons.
-I walked about two thirds of the park in one day, and then came back afterwards just to get myself lost in The Ramble, a huge forested area with several intertwining paths and some rocky creeks flowing through it.
+Central Park was the highlight of the trip for me; I got to see for the first time plenty of new species of plants, including the bald-cypress, which I had only seen pictures of, and a few animals like squirrels, mice and raccoons.
+I walked about two thirds of the park in one day (A LOT!!!), and then came back afterwards just to get myself lost in The Ramble, a huge forested area with several intertwining paths and some rocky creeks flowing through it, very peaceful.

-The MET was nice, I felt inspired by the classical sculptures and pottery and also by the medieval armory; it's a shame we couldn't visit The Cloisters, I was really looking foward to it.
-Other than that, we watched a jazz concert on the Smalls Jazz Club at Greenwich Village and visited the Grand Bazaar near the American Museum of Natural History.
+The MET was nice, but we couldn't visit The Cloisters, which is a shame.
+We watched a jazz concert on the Smalls Jazz Club at Greenwich Village and visited the Grand Bazaar near the American Museum of Natural History.
 I suppose Times Square could've been an exciting place to visit 2 or 3 decades ago, but nowadays it's totally lame.
-Ayou may know, everything gets lamer with time, and it's 2024, so of course I had to endure potentially fatal amounts of lameness during the whole seven days we've been there, but I tried not to let this fact sour my experience.

 FOOD